Tesla Model S Insurance Rates

 How to Find the Cheapest Tesla Model S Insurance

-Below is a recap of the primary concepts that were presented in the illustrations above.
+The following items are a recap of the ideas that were raised in the charts and tables above.

-- High-risk drivers that have major violations or accidents will pay on average $2,190 more each year for auto insurance
+- Drivers considered higher risk that have major violations or accidents pay on average $2,050 more every year than a driver with a clean driving record

 Rate Tables and Charts